lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-deriving-a-bitcoin-public-key-from-a-private-key.md

 ### A Racket Version

-I'm using [Racket](http://racket-lang.org), a modern LIST dialect, to experiment with Bitcoin so I want a Racket version of my conversion function as well.
+I'm using [Racket](http://racket-lang.org), a modern LISP dialect, to experiment with Bitcoin so I want a Racket version of my conversion function as well.
 Fortunately, Racket has an [FFI][racketffi] that enables Racket code to call C functions directly.